Donation Land Claim Act, spur to American settlement of Oregon Territory, takes effect on September 27, 1850.

 Surveying the Land

-John B. Preston was chosen as the territory’s first Surveyor-General.
-On June 7, 1851, he drove a “starting stake” for the base surveys at what is known as the Willamette Stone, an east-west Willamette Base Line and north-south Willamette Meridian which still define present land descriptions in Oregon and Washington states.
+John B. Preston was chosen as the territory's first Surveyor-General.
+On June 4, 1851, at what is now known as the Willamette Stone, he drove a "starting stake" for the base surveys -- the east-west Willamette Base Line and north-south Willamette Meridian -- that still define present land descriptions in Oregon and Washington.
 Government requirements mandated rectangular surveys, but honored previous squatters' claims up to the maximum acreage.
 Claims taken after December 1, 1850, were to be laid out on or parallel to national survey lines, but those acquired before that date did not.
 (Many early claims were conspicuously irregular.)
 But even new claims often had odd shapes determined by transportation lines and future townsites.
 Each grid or section measured one mile in length on each side and included 640 acres.
 New claims were numbered sequentially in each township.
 Property settled before December 1, 1850, occasionally ended up in several townships.

 Early pioneers who settled before the act was passed more than likely surveyed their own land or hired others not fully trained as surveyors.
 Although the difference in determining true- and magnetic-north descriptions was clearly understood by surveyors, it was often misunderstood by the pioneers, and in 1855 the difference between the two exceeded 19 degrees.
 Section 3 of the Donation Claim Act set a clear limit of $8 a mile for surveyors’ fees, but this often was ignored.
 Since claims needed to conform to government standards (and only surveyors recognized by the surveyor-general were those employed by him), claims surveying became something of a racket, and excessive charges were common.
 Settlers became outraged at this practice, which eventually led to dismissal of the first surveyor-general.